Biden tells U.S. citizens to leave Ukraine, saying military wouldn't rescue them

 "He knows that," Biden added later.
 "What I've asked is, American citizens should leave — should leave now."

-Biden contrasted this situation with the Taliban takeover of Afghanistan, which saw the U.S. mount a days-long effort to fly U.S. citizens and some Afghans out of the county.
+Biden contrasted this situation with the Taliban takeover of Afghanistan, which saw the U.S. mount a days-long effort to fly U.S. citizens and some Afghans out of the country.

 "We're dealing with one of the largest armies in the world," Biden said.
 "This is a very different situation, and things could go crazy quickly."